ThreeSixtyGiving/standard/documentation/guidance/making-updates.md

 Making an update to your 360Giving data will normally follow the same process as publishing data for the first time, but it should be quicker the second time around.

 ## Document your publishing process
-It is a good idea to write down your internal process for publishing your grants data in the 360Giving Data Standard.
+It is a good idea to write down your internal process for publishing your 360Giving grants data.
 This will make it easier when you need to make updates to your data, particularly if you intend to update on an annual basis as it can be easy to forget the process when done infrequently.

 These notes will also be valuable if someone new takes responsibility for publishing your 360Giving data.